Abbeville High School (South Carolina)

 Abbeville High School is a high school for grades 9–12 in Abbeville, South Carolina.
 It is part of the Abbeville County School District.

-Sports
+As of 2024, US News ranks Abbeville High School as 132nd within schools in South Carolina.
+The school is majority racial minority (54%), with 74% of students classified as economically disadvantaged.

+Athletics

 Abbeville High School participates in 12 varsity sports throughout the year.
 Football, baseball, boys' and girls' basketball, and softball participate in junior varsity programs.